Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Introduction

 \section{Introduction}

-Neural network (NN)~\cite{DLNN15R} has gained astounding success in a wide range of fields including computer vision, natural language processing, and most recently scientific investigations in, e.g., applied mathematics(e.g., ~\cite{AGVOTGM19,AMGHAI21}) and physics(e.g.,~\cite{SQMBPNN17,ERQMSDNN17,MLPOM17,NNRG18,SSMVAN19PRL,MLPS19,MTR21MLHamilt}).
-To improve the performance on handling complicated realistic tasks, the amount of variational parameters in NN rapidly increases from millions to trillions (e.g., Chat-GPT with 175 billion parameters~\cite{LMAFSL20gtp3}).
+Neural network (NN)~\cite{DLNN15R} has achieved remarkable success across a wide range of fields including computer vision, natural language processing, and most recently scientific investigations in, e.g., applied mathematics (e.g., ~\cite{AGVOTGM19,AMGHAI21}) and physics (e.g., ~\cite{SQMBPNN17,ERQMSDNN17,MLPOM17,NNRG18,SSMVAN19PRL,MLPS19,MTR21MLHamilt}).
+To enhance performance in handling complex real-world tasks, such as human interaction (e.g.,~\cite{NEURIPS2022_b1efde53}) and robot control (e.g.,\cite{singh_efficient_2023,singh_deep_2023,singh_efficient_2024}), the amount of variational parameters in NN rapidly increased from millions to trillions (e.g., GPT-3\R{,} with 175 billion parameters~\cite{LMAFSL20gtp3}).
 Such a paradigm with the utilization of super large-scale NN's brought us several severe challenges.
-Though the representation ability of NN should be enhanced by increasing the complexity, over-fitting might occur and the generalization ability of NN might unpredictably be harmed.
-The increasing complexity also brings unbearable cost of hardware in academic investigations and practical applications.
+Though the representation ability of NN should be enhanced by increasing complexity, R{overfitting} might occur and the generalization ability of NN might unpredictably be harmed.
+The increasing complexity also brings unbearable hardware costs in academic investigations and practical applications.

-The variational parameters in NN are usually stored as matrices or higher-order tensors (also called multi-linear arrays).
-Previous results show that generalization ability can be improved by suppressing or ``refining'' the degrees of freedom in such tensors by, e.g., network pruning~\cite{OPD1989MC,RVNP2019NP,CNNP21}, knowledge distillation~\cite{DKNN2015,KDAS2021}, weight sharing~\cite{SNNSWS1992,REFWSNAS21}, tensor decompositions~\cite{EUTNDCNN19,DNNCNN22}, etc. In recent years, shallow tensor networks (TN's) including matrix product state (MPS~\cite{PVWC07MPSRev, GCEMPO2017}, also known as tensor-train form~\cite{TTD11}) and matrix product operator (MPO~\cite{MPOR10}) were applied to represent the tensors in neural networks, and achieved remarkable compression rates~\cite{TNN15,CDCNN15MPSCNN,WCTRN18,CDNNBMPO20,MCMMPO20}.
-These imply TN as a superior mathematical structure over the simple multi-linear arrays for representing the variational parameters of NN's, which yet remains an open issue.
+The variational parameters in NN are usually stored as matrices or higher-order tensors (also called \R{multilinear} arrays).
+Previous results show that generalization ability can be improved by suppressing or ``refining'' the degrees of freedom in such tensors by, e.g., network pruning~\cite{OPD1989MC,RVNP2019NP,CNNP21}, knowledge distillation~\cite{DKNN2015,KDAS2021}, weight sharing~\cite{SNNSWS1992,REFWSNAS21}, tensor R{decompositions and factorizations}~\cite{EUTNDCNN19,DNNCNN22}, \textit{etc}.

+Among the inspiring progresses made in recent years, a simple and efficient iterative approach known as MUSCO\cite{gusak_automated_2019} alternates the low-rank factorization with smart rank selection and fine-tuning.
+Mixed tensor decomposition (MTD)~\cite{liang_automatic_2021} attempts to combine Tucker decomposition and canonical polyadic decomposition (CPD) to for better performance.
+Low-rank adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge} freezes all pre-trained parameters and inserts a trainable pair of matrices (acting as a low-rank decomposition of a full matrix) additively into each layer of the Transformer architecture.